 Lisbon, the capital, has plenty of fun stuff for kids to experience.
 Take the cable car for incredible views of Vasco de Gama Bridge (the longest bridge in Europe), or ride the #28 tram for a tour of the city.
 Little kids will love the Parque das Nacoes and there are playgrounds to play on in most of the city squares.
 Read this post for more ideas on how to explore Lisbon with kids.

 Sintra is an easy day trip from Lisbon.
 It’s a UNESCO World Heritage Site perched atop a steep hill surrounded by lush greenery, caves, grottos and wells, giving it an almost other-worldly feel.
 Wander through the colourful cobblestone streets and spend time exploring Pena Palace, which looks like it’s come straight out of a fairytale.
 If you have a car make a point of visiting Cabo da Roca – the most westerly point of mainland Europe.

-Porto: a city of steep hills; the world’s most beautiful bookshop (Livraria Lello, said to have inspired JK Rowling’s descriptions of the library at Hogwarts when writing Harry Potter); a picturesque waterfront (La Ribeira); and funky street art.
+Porto offers plenty of things to do: a city of steep hills; the world’s most beautiful bookshop (Livraria Lello, said to have inspired JK Rowling’s descriptions of the library at Hogwarts when writing Harry Potter); a picturesque waterfront (La Ribeira); and funky street art.